Independent 529 education savings resource. Not affiliated with any 529 plan provider, state program, or financial institution.

 What is 529 plan superfunding?+

-Superfunding is a strategy that allows you to contribute up to five years of annual gift tax exclusion at once without triggering federal gift tax.
-In 2026, the annual gift tax exclusion is $18,000 per person, so a single contributor can superfund up to $90,000 in one year ($18,000 x 5 years).
-A married couple can superfund $180,000 per beneficiary.
-You must file IRS Form 709 to elect the five-year spread.
-No additional gifts to the same beneficiary are allowed during the five-year period.
-This strategy front-loads investment growth, which is especially powerful for newborns where the compounding window is longest.
+Superfunding allows you to front-load five years of annual gift tax exclusions into a single lump sum.
+In 2026, the annual gift tax exclusion is $19,000 per person, so one contributor can superfund $95,000 in one year ($19,000 times 5 years).
+A married couple can superfund $190,000 per beneficiary.
+You must file IRS Form 709 to elect the five-year gift tax spread.
+No additional gifts can be made to the same beneficiary during the five-year period.
+This strategy is particularly powerful for newborns: $95,000 invested at birth grows to approximately $323,000 over 18 years at 7% annual return.